Most of the questions of our executive readers at Emerj.com ask can be boiled down to one theme:

 How Nontechnical Leaders Can Set Up AI Initiatives for Success

-Most leaders don’t know how to establish expectations, measurements, and frameworks for AI ROI becuase they simply haven’t had the chance to try.
+Most leaders don’t know how to establish expectations, measurements, and frameworks for AI ROI because they simply haven’t had the chance to try.

-AI is new to many sectors, and most pilot projects are barely getting started – so actual experience with reliably rolling out AI is a skill set held by a limited few categories of experts around the world.
+AI is new to many sectors, and most pilot projects are barely getting started – so actual experience with reliably rolling out AI is a skill set held by a limited number of experts around the world.

 Our Generating AI ROI report draws from over 50 interviews with such AI experts from across countries and geographies.
 These experts fall into three broad categories:

-- AI Leadership at Top Tech Firms: I’ve interviewed AI leaders and experts at Facebook, AirBnb, Google Deepmind, and other tech firms.
-I don’t expect most companies to be able to fully transform into tech unicorns – but many of the best-practices of applying data science in unicorn companies can be easily applied to more mundane companies once those best-practices are understood.
+- AI Leadership at Top Tech Firms: We’ve interviewed AI leaders and experts at Facebook, AirBnb, Google Deepmind, and other tech firms.
+We don’t expect most companies to be able to fully transform into tech unicorns – but many of the best-practices of applying data science in unicorn companies can be easily applied to more mundane companies once those best-practices are understood.